 Lyon students also participate in a variety of campus organizations.
 Clubs, societies, and special interest groups bring faculty, staff, and students together to explore shared interests.
 Publications and artistic opportunities provide students with creative outlets.
+The outdoor program allows students to take full advantage of Lyon's location in the Ozarks.
 Intramurals offer students a range of sports and activities designed to develop lifelong habits of fitness, and to provide opportunities to enjoy the camaraderie of competition and team participation.
+Lyon is the only privage college in Arkansas which sponsors national sororities and fraternities.